elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, Promise.all(iterable) allows non-promise “regular” values in the iterable.
-Normally, Promise.all(...) accepts an iterable (in most cases an array) of promises.
+Typically, Promise.all(...) accepts an iterable (in most cases an array) of promises.
 But if any of those objects is not a promise, it is passed to the resulting array “as is”.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />